Create a stacked bar chart

 Coloring of bars Gender

-Distinct values not applicable - empty
+Distinct values Not applicable - empty

 Position of labels Inside and at the start of each bar